 Many interior lights have been included in your motorhome to give you almost infinite variable light intensity.

-Just inside the main door on the galley end panel are switches for the auxiliary battery step, patio light dimmer and forward ceiling lights.
-The forward ceiling lights must have their switches on before the remote switch on the galley end panel will control them.
-The dimmer switch controls the intensity of the dinette light.
-The battery switch is discussed in the paragraph above.
+Just inside the main door are switches for the step, patio light, aux.
+Batt (390 only), and forward ceiling lights.
+The forward ceiling lights must have their switches on before the remote switch on the panel will control them.